This post is all about formula feeding and lessons we’ve learned throughout our travels.

 Powder Formula Dispensers: These handy containers are perfect for any on-the-go parent but are extra useful when travelling.
 We used 2 of the PC Powder Formula Dispensers on our trip to get us through the day but any similar container will do.
 These dispensers allowed us to pre-measure out our formula to quickly mix up bottles wherever we were without any mess or hassle.

 Convenient Bottle System: Our go-to bottles when we are travelling are the Playtex Nurser Baby Bottles and Drop-ins.
 We chose these bottles because it meant less stuff to carry around during the day and less clean-up when we got home which makes them perfect for travelling.
+We also made sure to travel with enough nipples to last us our “longest travel day” to ensure we didn’t run out before we were able to clean.

 Bottle Brush & Dish Soap: No matter which bottle system you choose, you will inevitably be doing some washing at the end of the day so bring along your bottle brush and some travel size dish soap.
 No one wants to be searching for dish soap after a 36 hour travel day in a foreign country!